labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 To complicate things even more, the glossary in [Python Package User Guide](https://packaging.python.org/en/latest/glossary/#term-Distribution-Package) has the term "Distribution Package" and contains the following remark:
 > A distribution package is more commonly referred to with the single words "package" or "distribution"

-Usually Python libraries use services like GitHub or GitLab to store the code.
+Even in [PyPI documentation](https://pypi.org/help/#packages) we can read about _package_ term which essentialy is a _distribution_:
-Distribution names can be specified in distribution's metadata (e.g., _setup.py_, _setup.cfg_ and _pyproject.toml_ files), while repository names are managed by services.
+> A "file", also known as a "package", on PyPI is something that you can download and install.
+Because of different hardware, operating systems, and file formats, a release may have several files (packages), like an archive containing source code or a binary wheel.

-So in fact repository name with code can have name other than the distribution name.
+Also Python libraries usually use services like GitHub or GitLab to store the code, so in fact repository name can have name other than the distribution name.

 As a result:
 - We have two terms (_distribution_ and _package_) that have different meaning but sometimes can be used interchangeably and therefore can confuse beginners